A look at income trust mutual funds

 Why are income trusts so popular?

 One of the reasons is for income yields.
 I took a look at three ‘true’ income trust mutual funds in Canada.
-My criteria was they had to have at least a three year track record and there had to be at least 80% of the fund invested in income trusts.
+My criteria were they had to have at least a three-year track record and there had to be at least 80% of the fund invested in income trusts.
 With GICs producing yields of 2.5% to 4.5%, income trust funds are very attractive yield producing investments with current yields of 7.6% to almost 9%.
-If you take the after tax benefits of income trusts the income is almost double that of a traditional GIC investment.
+If you take the after-tax benefits of income trust the income is almost double that of a traditional GIC investment.

 |Renaissance Cdn Income Trust||8.42||0.063||8.98%|

 The other reason is that the performance of this asset class has been stellar in this bear market.
 In fact, I think that investors who do not need income are flocking to this asset class even though they have no need for income.
 Chasing performance continues.
 The average 1-year return in this mutual fund category is 13.7%.
 Over the last 3 years, this category has compounded a 12.2% return.
 Compare this to the average equity fund and you would be happy with positive returns, let alone double-digit returns.